Banish the Boring! Add branding to your apps in QuickbaseFeb 20, 2019

 Branding each of your apps with custom names, colors, and icons will help users differentiate which app they're in at any given moment – saving confusion, errors, and time!
 Plus, it's a lot of fun.

-There are a multitude of reasons to use App Branding, such as:
+There is a multitude of reasons to use App Branding, such as:

-In this video, I will show you how I branded one of my own Quick Base Applications!
+In this training, I will show you how I branded one of my own Quickbase Applications!

 All it takes is three easy steps:

 - Check the box to "Customize app header & footer" and choose Basic